-Various Windows users have downloaded Windows 11 and tried to install them on old PC, but they failed to do so.
+Various Windows users have downloaded Windows 11 and tried to install them on their old PCs, but they failed to do so.
 Because old PCs do not have Secure Boot and TPM 2.0 modules on BIOS/UEFI.
 If you have also tried to install Windows 11 on your old computer and are disappointed, refer to our quick guide on installing Windows 11 on unsupported PCs that don’t have TPM 2.0 and Secure Boot.

 You can easily create a bootable USB flash drive for the Windows 11 operating system using the Rufus utility.
 Once you have a bootable USB drive of Windows 11, you can bypass Secure Boot and TPM 2.0 using the registry hack method during a fresh installation of Windows 11.
 But, all Windows users are not familiar with the registry hack, and they find it difficult to install a fresh Windows 11 operating system on their old PCs.